Fortran-FOSS-Programmers/ford/README.md

 <dt>output_dir</dt><dd>The directory where the project output will be placed.
   <strong>Any content already present there will be deleted.
   (<em>default:</em> ./doc)</strong></dd>
+<dt>media_dir</dt><dd>A directory containing any images or other content which
+  you will use or link to in your documentation.
+This will be placed at the root of your documentation file-tree, with the name "media".</dd>
 <dt>css</dt><dd>The path to a custom style-sheet which can be used to modify the
   appearance of the output.</dd>
 <dt>extensions</dt><dd>File extensions which will be read by FORD for